 Duolingo offers several texts that you can translate.

-As a result, you will get to know the language better and you have to deal with words you did not know before.
+As a result, you will get to know the language better, and you have to deal with words you did not know before.

-In each exercise, you have the opportunity to ask questions in the forum.
+In each exercise, you have the opportunity to ask questions on the forum.
 Other users can then help you with your problem.
 Also, you can always read what discussions took place earlier.
 Perhaps the answer to your question has already been given.

 Does Duolingo Work?